top of page

 • Child Lock should be engaged with minimal wrist strain.

-• Should be able to identify some information without reading.
+• Should be able to identify certain information without reading text at all.

 Roaming Routines